English nouns: Pronouns

 In English conversation, pronouns are roughly as frequent as other nouns.
-In fiction, pronouns are about one third of all nouns, and in news and academic English, pronouns are a small minority of nouns (<10%).
+In fiction, pronouns are about one third of all nouns, and in news and academic English, less than ten percent of nouns.

 Common nouns

 Common nouns are defined as those that are neither proper nouns nor pronouns.
 They are the most numerous and the most frequently used in English.

 Common nouns can be further divided into count and non-count nouns.
 A count noun can take a number as its determiner (e.g., -20 degrees, zero calories, one cat, two bananas, 276 dollars).
 These nouns tend to designate individually identifiable entities, whereas a non-count noun designates a continuum or an undifferentiated mass (air, cheese, lots of gravel some water, enough heat).
 The count and non-count distinction also affects what other determiners can occur with the nouns: singular count nouns can occur with a but not some (e.g., a chair but not usually *some chair) while non-count nouns can occur with some but not a (e.g., some furniture but not *a furniture).
 Many common nouns have both count and non-count senses.
 For example, beer has a non-count sense in she was drinking beer but a count sense in she drank another beer.